Dear Shareholders,

 ANNUAL RETURN

-The Company is not required to maintain cost record as per the Companies (Cost Records and Audit) Amendment Rules, 2014 for the year under review.
+The Company has maintained Cost Records for wind energy generated during the year under review, though it is not required to maintain the same as per the Companies (Cost Records & Audit) Amendment Rules, 2014.

 SECRETARIAL AUDITORS

-Pursuant to the provisions of Section 204 of the Act, read with the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014, Secretarial Audit Report for the financial year ended March 31, 2024 issued by Mr. Prashant Diwan, Practising Company Secretary is annexed herewith as Annexure I. Mr. Prashant Diwan also issued Secretarial Compliance Report for the year under review in terms of provisions of Regulations 24A(2) of the Listing Regulations which has been duly submitted to the Stock Exchanges.
+Pursuant to the provisions of Section 204 of the Act, read with the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014, Secretarial Audit Report for the financial year ended March 31, 2025 issued by Mr. Prashant Diwan, Practising Company Secretary is annexed herewith as Annexure I and is self-explanatory.
 The Company has advised the promoters and promoter group to comply with provisions of Regulation 31 of the Listing Regulations, pertaining to dematerialization of their shareholding.
-For the other observation in Secretarial Audit
+Pursuant to recent amendments to Regulation 24A of Listing Regulations, a listed entity is required to appoint a Secretarial Auditor for up to two terms of five consecutive years (in case of Secretarial Audit firm), subject to approval of members of the Company at the Annual General Meeting.

-Pursuant to provisions of Regulation 24A of Listing Regulations, the Secretarial Audit Report of material unlisted subsidiary (Ruchi Renewable Energy Pvt.
-Ltd.) is attached as Annexure III to the Corporate Governance Report (being part of this Annual Report).
+Pursuant to provisions of Regulation 24A of Listing Regulations, the Secretarial Audit Report of material unlisted subsidiary is attached as Annexure III to the Corporate Governance Report (being part of this Annual Report).

 SUBSIDIARIES, JOINT VENTURES AND ASSOCIATE COMPANIES